 - Continuing care planning

-At the Center for Brain Recovery, we provide intensive psychological testing such as:
+At the Center for Brain Recovery, we also offer intensive psychological testing such as:

 Learn more about Origins Center for Brain Recovery here.

-There is no cure for any mental health disorder, including addiction and ADHD in adults, but many people succeed in living amazing lives filled with hope and courage.
-Several therapies and treatment interventions based on research have proven effective in treating individuals with co-occurring disorders.
+There is no cure for any mental health disorder, including ADHD in adults, but many people succeed in living amazing lives filled with hope and courage.
 The key is individualized, integrated, intensive treatment.
-With long-term support and therapeutic interventions, individuals with co-occurring disorders can recover.
+With long-term support and therapeutic interventions, you can recover from your ADHD.